auth0/docs/articles/connections/social/bitbucket.md

 connection: Bitbucket
 image: /media/connections/bitbucket.png
 seo_alias: bitbucket
-description: This page shows you how to connect your Auth0 app to Bitbucket.
+description: Learn how to connect your Auth0 app to Bitbucket.
 You will need to generate keys, copy these into your Auth0 settings, and enable the connection.
 index: 5
 topics:
   - connections